-Conservatories/porches

-Repair category 2

-Notes Areas of bossed render were noted to the sub structure area and ongoing maintenance and repair will be required.
-The conservatory is of a lightweight construction type, although the roof has been renovated with slate effect PVC covering and we have been informed that good insulation levels have also been installed to the roof structure.
-The structure will require a degree of regular ongoing maintenance.
+Conservatories/porches Repair category 2 Notes Loose/perishing seals were evident to windows in places along with ponding to the flat roofs.
+Repairs and general ongoing maintenance will be required.
+The conservatory is of a lightweight construction type.
+Accordingly, insulation qualities may be limited and the structure will require a degree of regular ongoing maintenance.
 We would highlight that it was not raining at the time of our inspection and the conservatory should be checked during heavy rainfall.

 Communal areas

-Repair category -
+Repair category N/A

-Notes N/A
+Notes

 Garages and permanent outbuildings

-Repair category -
+Repair category N/A

-Notes None.
+Notes